BeepIsla/CSGO---Discord-RichPresence/README.md

 - For suggestions add me on Discord **Felix#2343**, I am most active there

 # TODO
-- Add Linux (maybe Mac) support for automatically detecting the csgo.exe process
+- Test if it works on Linux
+- Most probably never add Mac support

 # Installation / How to use

+**Windows Instructions:**

 1. Install [NodeJS](https://nodejs.org/en/)
 2. Clone this repository into a folder
 3. Open a command prompt inside the folder and enter `npm install`